Appendix J: Comparison with ROS 2 (Informative)

 Not present |

-SpatialDDS radar was designed to accommodate automotive radar datasets (nuScenes, Continental ARS 408, 4D imaging radar).
+SpatialDDS radar supports both detection-centric outputs (automotive datasets like nuScenes, Continental ARS 408) and raw/processed radar cubes via tensor transport for ISAC and ML pipelines.
 ROS 2 radar_msgs is minimal and has seen limited community adoption; many teams define custom messages.

 Semantics / Object Detections